 There is Value in a Value-Added Reseller – make the most of it

-As companies invest in technology solutions, they do so to increase efficiency, provide better customer service, and to increase sales.
+As companies invest in technology solutions, they do so to increase efficiency, provide better customer service, and increase sales.
 Businesses sometimes get caught up in the maze of identifying the right technology that will accomplish their goals while also keeping within their budgetary requirements.

 The VAR: Your Partner in Delivering a Successful, Cost-effective Solution

 A good VAR will deliver the right solution at the right price while facilitating system installation, custom programming, training, and on-going system maintenance.
 Too many businesses that do not have the internal staff or technical expertise, a VAR can become an asset that returns a considerable value.
 It is obviously critical that when a business invests in new or upgraded technology that the solution provides an appropriate return on that investment.